IvanKuchin/pancreas_segmentation/README.md

 ### Inference

-Requirement: tensorflow 2.3 (you could try latest version, but no guarantee that it will work)
+*Pre-requisite*: tensorflow 2.3 (you could try latest version, but no guarantee that it will work)

-Inference can be done on regular laptop without any GPU installed.
+Inference can be done on a regular laptop without any GPU installed.
 Time required for inference ~10-15 seconds.

 To test segmentation on your data
 1. Clone this repository `github clone https://github.com/IvanKuchin/pancreas_segmentation.git`